microsoft/vcpkg/.github/ISSUE_TEMPLATE/other-type-of-bug-report.md

 **To Reproduce**
 Steps to reproduce the behavior:
-1. `./vcpkg install xxxx`
+1. ./vcpkg install xxxx
 2. See error
+Repro code when

 **Expected behavior**
 A clear and concise description of what you expected to happen.

 **Failure logs**
--Console output
--(attache any failure logs mentioned in console output)
+-(please attached failure logs)

 **Additional context**
 Add any other context about the problem here.